-The class diagram for WiELD-CAVE, presented according to the specifications laid out in [1], is included in Figure 6.
+The class diagram for WiELD-CAVE, presented according to the specifications laid out in [3], is included in Fig. 3.
 This diagram lists all the classes in WiELD-CAVE as well as most of the major functions.
 All of the Qt variables and functions have been omitted in order to preserve room; however, this does not adversely affect the content of the diagram.
+The major classes for this system are WiELD Device, Driver and Maintenance.